 - Abdomen: Stick penetration in this area can easily result in damage to multiple important organs.
 Commonly affected organs include the stomach, liver, spleen, and intestines.
 Additional damage to the urinary bladder, gall bladder, and/or diaphragm often further complicates the surgery that is necessary to save the life of these dogs.

-Here are some general tips about what to do in cases of stick impalement:
+What to do in cases of stick impalement

 - Get your dog in for veterinary evaluation and treatment as quickly as you can.
 Delay doesn’t just prolong pain, suffering, and distress, it’s likely to increase your dog’s risk of death, too.
 If possible, call the hospital while en route to advise them of your impending arrival – doing so can allow the medical team to be better prepared to more quickly care for your dog when you get there.

 - Avoid the urge to remove the stick.
 It’s typically better to leave the penetrating stick in place, so that it can be removed and its path evaluated once at the vet.
 Sometimes the mere presence of the stick is the only thing preventing a massive loss of blood and/or a collapsed lung, too.
 Your default action should be to leave the stick in place, if possible and safe to do so.